On different Versions of the Exact Subgraph Hierarchy for the Stable Set Problem: Computational Comparison

 However, we observe that usually the values of $\zESCJ$ for $J_\mathcal{E}$ are the best bounds, then $\zESCJ$ for $J_\mathcal{C}$ are the second best bounds, $\zCESCJ$ for $J_\mathcal{C}$ are the third best bounds and $\zCESCJ$ for $J_\mathcal{E}$ yields the worst bounds - even if the differences are typically very small.
 This behavior is not surprising, because we know that for a fixed set $J$ we have $\zESCJ \leqslant \zCESCJ$ and it makes sense that the final bounds obtained are better when using the same formulation of $\vartheta(G)$ to obtain the bounds that was used to obtain $J$.

-Looking at the running times in \autoref{tab:ttfSearchESCTime} and \autoref{tab:ttfSearchCESCTime} we see that our expectations are not met: Even though the order of the matrix variable and the number of constraints of the SDP to compute $\zCESCJ$ are smaller than those to compute $\zESCJ$, the running times are typically larger.
+Looking at the running times in Table~\ref{tab:ttfSearchESCTime} and Table~\ref{tab:ttfSearchCESCTime} we see that our expectations are not met: Even though the order of the matrix variable and the number of constraints of the SDP to compute $\zCESCJ$ are smaller than those to compute $\zESCJ$, the running times are typically larger.
 So apparently the highly sophisticated interior point solver MOSEK can deal better with $\zESCJ$.
-If we compare the running times for the set $J = J_\mathcal{E}$ and $J_\mathcal{C}$ we see that the running times for $J_\mathcal{E}$ typically are shorter, but this picture is not very clear.
+If we compare the running times for the set $J = J_\mathcal{E}$ and $J = J_\mathcal{C}$ we see that the running times for $J_\mathcal{E}$ typically are shorter, but there are also instances (e.g., G\_100\_025 for $k=6$) where the computation of both $\zESCJnoG$ and $\zCESCJnoG$ is faster for $J=J_\mathcal{C}$ than it is for $J=J_\mathcal{E}$.

-As a result we confirm that tighten the Lov\'asz theta function towards the stability number with the help of ESCs typically works best when searching for $J$ and then doing the computations with the formulation~\eqref{lovaszTheta_nPlus1}, i.e.\ using the original ESH as a basis, even though this is not obvious at first sight.
-In some cases can be advantageous to use the CESC, but then also the subset $J$ should be determined using~\eqref{lovaszTheta_n}.
+As a result, we confirm that tightening the Lov\'asz theta function towards the stability number with the help of ESCs typically works better when starting from the Lov\'asz theta function formulation~\eqref{lovaszTheta_nPlus1} (as it is done in the ESH) as it does when starting with the formulation~\eqref{lovaszTheta_n} (as it is done in the CESH), even though this is not obvious at first sight as the latter SDPs are smaller.
+However, in some cases it can be advantageous to use the CESC, but then also the subset $J$ should be determined using~\eqref{lovaszTheta_n}.